burmistrovrunning/RN-App-WaterRanger/readme.md

 #### Android
 You can either use `react-native run-android`, or run the app through Android studio.
 If so, you'll need to run the "packager" yourself with the command `react-native start`.

-Warning: since we use google maps (on android), you'll need to make sure your emulator (avd) or virtual machine (genymotion) needs to come with the Google App Services.
+Warning: since we use google location (on android), you'll need to make sure your emulator (avd) or virtual machine (genymotion) needs to come with the Google App Services.

 ##### Android Debug